Breakdown of chiral perturbation theory for the axion hot dark matter bound

 In \fig{fig:NLOvsLO} we compare the LO and NLO rates contributing to $\Gamma_a = \Gamma_a^{\rm LO} + \Gamma_a^{\rm NLO}$.
 In particular, the $|\Gamma_a^{\rm NLO} / \Gamma_a^{\rm LO}|$ ratio does not depend on $f_a$.
 Requiring as a loose criterium that the NLO correction is less than $50\%$ of the LO one, yields $T_\chi \simeq 62$ MeV as the maximal temperature at which the chiral description of the thermalization rate can be reliably extended.

 \fig{fig:Gammas} shows instead the extraction of the decoupling temperature (defined via \eq{eq:dectemp}) for two reference values of the axion mass (setting the strength of the axion coupling via $f_a$), namely $m_a = 1$ eV and 0.1 eV.
 Assuming a standard analysis employing the LO axion thermalization rate \cite{Hannestad:2005df}, the former benchmark (1 eV) corresponds to the most conservative HDM bound \cite{Giare:2020vzo}, while the latter (0.1 eV) saturates the most stringent one \cite{Giare:2020vzo} and also represents the typical reach of future CMB-S4 experiments \cite{Abazajian:2016yjj}.
 However, from \fig{fig:Gammas} we see that $T_D^{\rm LO} \simeq 59$ MeV for $m_a = 1$ eV and $T_D^{\rm LO} \sim 200$ MeV for $m_a = 0.1$ eV.
-Hence, while in the former case the decoupling temperature is at the boundary of validity of the chiral expansion, set by $T_\chi \simeq 62$ MeV, in the latter is well above it.
-In particular, the region where the chiral expansion fails, $T_D \gtrsim T_\chi$, corresponds to $m_a \lesssim 1.2$ eV.
+While in the former case the decoupling temperature is at the boundary of validity of the chiral expansion, set by $T_\chi \simeq 62$ MeV, in the latter is well above it.
+Hence, the region where the chiral expansion fails, $T_D \gtrsim T_\chi$, corresponds to $m_a \lesssim 1.2$ eV.
+Since $m_a \simeq 1.2$ eV yields a too large contribution to $\Delta N_{\rm eff}$ incompatible with Planck data (cf.~\fig{fig:DeltaNeff}), this value can be regarded as the axion HDM bound that can be reliably extracted within chiral perturbation theory.
+However, in the relevant mass range $m_a \in [0.1,1]$ eV the decoupling temperature and consequently the axion HDM bound cannot be reliably extracted within the chiral approach.

-We hence conclude that in the mass range of interest, $m_a \in [0.1,1]$ eV, the decoupling temperature and consequently the axion HDM bound cannot be reliably extracted within the chiral approach.
-Note, also, that in the presence of model-dependent axion couplings $c^0_{u,d} \gg 1$ (as in some axion models \cite{Darme:2020gyx}), the same decoupling temperature as in the $c^0_{u,d} = 0$ case is obtained for larger $f_a$, thus shifting down the mass window relevant for the axion HDM bound.
+Note, finally, that in the presence of model-dependent axion couplings $c^0_{u,d} \gg 1$ (as in some axion models \cite{Darme:2020gyx}), the same decoupling temperature as in the $c^0_{u,d} = 0$ case is obtained for larger $f_a$, thus shifting down the mass window relevant for the axion HDM bound.

 \Sec{Towards a reliable axion HDM bound.} The failure of the chiral approach in the calculation of the axion-pion thermalization rate can be traced back to the fact that in a thermal bath with temperatures of the order of $T \simeq 100$ MeV the mean energy of pions is $\vev{E_\pi} \simeq 350$ MeV, so that $\pi$-$\pi$ scatterings happen at center of mass energies above the validity of the 2-flavour chiral EFT.
 The latter can be related to the scale of tree-level unitarity violation of $\pi$-$\pi$ scattering resulting in $\sqrt{s} \lesssim \sqrt{8 \pi} f_\pi \simeq 460$ MeV \cite{Weinberg:1966kf,Aydemir:2012nz}.
 A possible strategy to extend the theoretical predictions at higher energies is to compute the relevant $a\pi \to \pi\pi$ amplitudes using lattice QCD simulations.
 To this end one may employ the standard techniques used to compute weak non-leptonic matrix elements~\cite{Blum:2015ywa,Abbott:2020hxn} and $\pi$-$\pi$ scattering amplitudes as a function of the energy at finite volume~\cite{Luscher:1990ux, Rummukainen:1995vs,Kim:2005gf,Hansen:2012tf}.
 Although this approach has limitations with respect to the maximum attainable center of mass energy, we believe that it can be used to compute the amplitudes up to values of $\sqrt{s}\sim 600-900$~MeV or higher~\cite{Briceno:2016mjc}.